SAS : Combining and Appending Datasets

 run;

-PROC APPEND is faster than SET statement or PROC SQL UNION because it only reads in the data set being appended (i.e. the dataset identified by the syntax ‘DATA=’).
+PROC APPEND is faster than using the SET statement or PROC SQL UNION because it only reads the dataset being added (specified by the 'DATA=' option).

 PROC APPEND is most useful when you use it in a macro.
 For example, you create a macro in which there is a loop for calculation of some metrics of multiple variables.
 In each iteration, it returns a data set which needs to be appended with the output of subsequent iterations so that once loop completes all the iterations, we would have complete data set.